mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-deploy.md

 You can get the information related to Runtime status, License status and Sources w.r.t to Database, Storage, MxAdmin password, Debugger password, App constants and Custom Runtime settings.
 Along with this, from Operator version 2.15.0 onwards, you can also specifically collect information w.r.t to pods running in the application.
 Below is the brief explanation of the fields in the section:

-1. **deletionInitiated**: This indicates whether the deletion of the pod has been initiated.
-If it's set to `false`, it means the pod is not currently being deleted.
+1. **deletionInitiated**: This indicates whether the deletion of the pod has been initiated (pod is stopping).
+If it's `false`, it means the pod is not currently being deleted.

 2. **ready**: This shows whether the pod is ready to serve requests.
 If it's `false`, it means the pod is not ready to serve requests, possibly due to containers within the pod not being ready or other issues.